ramyaaramalingam/SeleniumCucumberTests/README.md

 JDK 23

-Open up google chrome browser (This project has google chrome driver version 131- which is installed and setup as path)
+Google chrome browser (This project has google chrome driver version 131- which is installed and setup as path)

 Launch the application:  https://ramyaaramalingam.github.io/mybakery-web-pages/